 The next morning, Barrett had plans for brunch.
 His friend ran a few minutes late, and Barrett couldn’t shake the feeling he was onto something with this half-baked sports song.
 “I’m just waiting there, so I grab another napkin and I literally wrote all the lyrics on the napkin,” he says.
 “God knows how that happened, but it just did.
 I went home and, in 20 minutes, put the lyrics down and wrote the music.
 The whole thing was seemingly undeniable.”
 Had Barrett’s friend shown up on time, life might’ve turned out quite different.

 Barely one year later, Barrett would become one of the most sought-after TV composers in the industry.
 And the song, “One Shining Moment,” will air Monday night for the 27th straight year as the music bed for an array of highlights honoring the memorable stories, comebacks, and heartbreak of the men’s basketball tournament.
-Moreover, the song has also provided a nice living for Barrett, who has always owned the rights to its usage, and his wife and two daughters.
+Moreover, the song has also provided a nice living for Barrett (who still owns the rights to its usage) and his wife and two daughters.

 And while “One Shining Moment” was meant to be a cathartic afterthought to the trials of March Madness, a palate cleanser to wrap up a near-month of competition, it’s also maintained its familiar mid-’80s schmaltz, the same sense of comfort that personifies so many sports-movies clichés.